PUBLICATIONS AND RESEARCH

 Books in Progress:

-“Gáamalii dóó Diné: Navajo Mormons in the Twentieth Century,” book manuscript in preparation for review.
+“Gáamalii dóó Diné: Navajo Mormon Stories of the Twentieth Century,” book manuscript in preparation for review.

 Articles in Progress:

 “Aloha in Diné Bikéyah: Mormon Hawaiians and Navajos, 1949 to 1990,” chapter manuscript accepted for publication.

-“The Southwest Indian Mission and Indigenous Mormon Borderlands,” chapter manuscript in preparation for review.
+“The Southwest Indian Mission and Indigenous Mormon Borderlands,” chapter manuscript in review.